What is Himalayan Balsam?

-Himalayan balsam (botanical name Impatiens glandulifera) is an invasive plant introduced to Britain in the mid 19th Century by Victorian gardeners.
+Himalayan balsam (Impatiens glandulifera) is an invasive plant introduced to Britain in the mid 19th Century by Victorian gardeners.
 It is the tallest annual plant in the UK, growing to a height of over three metres.
-Find out more about how to identify Himalayan Balsam.

 Himalayan balsam grows in dense stands crowding out native plants.
 It can take over whole areas of river and canal bank over spring and summer before dying back in the winter.
 When Himalayan balsam dies back it leaves banks, that it previously dominated, bare having crowded out native species.
 With no roots left to strengthen the bank, the bank becomes more susceptible to erosion.